Connector | Fluid Attacks Help

 High-level architecture

 To access your private resources securely, Fluid Attacks employs a "pivot agent."
-This agent, installed within your private network on a container or server, acts as an intermediary, allowing Fluid Attacks to interact with the specific resources you grant access to.
+This agent, installed within your private network on a container or server, acts as an intermediary (running as a service which listens and execute only network queries) and then allowing Fluid Attacks to interact with only the specific (local or internal) private network resources you grant access to.

 Below is a diagram that shows how the connection works at a high level.